+Pneumonia can result from infestation of the lungs by parasitic worms in sheep, lambs and goats .
+There are two main species:

+a) Muellerius capillaris or nodula lung worms, a tiny round worm is found in alveoli and appears as small round lesions

-in or nodula lung worms, a or lung worm is a tiny thread like worm.
+b) Dictycaulus filaria or lung worm is a tiny thread like worm.

 The exudate in this diagram is fluid that leaks out of blood vessels into the nearby tissues of the lungs.
 Exudate may ooze from areas of infection or inflammation.

+This is what happens when alveoli become filled with exudate and form the dark areas in lung tissue.